nanny-on/README.Nanny-On/README.md

 Coding Style
 ------------

 We know that coding sytle is very personal.
-However, an open project is likely to have a varienty of members and contributors.
+However, an open source project is likely to have a varienty of members and contributors.
 To make sure effective communication, we hopefully recommend to comply with [Linux kernel coding style].

 [Linux kernel coding style]: <https://www.kernel.org/doc/Documentation/process/coding-style.rst>